Kiyo5hi/blog/content/posts/theory-of-computation.md

 ---
 title: Introduction to The Theory of Computation
-excerpt: How do you define a computation?
+description: How do you define a computation?
 How do you define a programming language?
 How can you tell if a programming language can implement all kinds of algorithms to solve problems?
 category: Academic
 ---